What is Talcum Powder?

 Since then, three multimillion-dollar verdicts have been awarded and may give parties involved an idea of how juries will respond to these cases.
 In February, May and October 2016, juries in St. Louis, Missouri, awarded a total of almost $200 million to women and their families after they claimed that regular use of talcum powder led them to develop ovarian cancer.

-By the end of 2017, several courts had awarded a total of over $700 million to the many victims of baby powder damages.
+By the end of 2017, several courts had awarded a total of over $700 million to the many victims of talcum powder damages.
 The number of new lawsuits filed in the talc litigation spiked up in less than a year, growing up from less than a hundred to several thousand.

 Have You Seen a Talcum Powder Commercial?

-Many people acknowledge the risks associated with these products only after seeing a baby powder lawsuit commercial on television.
+Many people acknowledge the risks associated with these products only after seeing a talcum powder lawsuit commercial on television.
 You might be one of these, and this article was written for this purpose.
 We’re here to provide you with additional information so that you have a better understanding of your legal options.
 If you are eligible to pursue a claim against the manufacturers, do not delay.
 There’s a time limit enforced by the respective Statute of Limitations, and the further you wait, the higher the risk of losing your sole chance to receive a financial reward.

 Talcum Powder News & Case Updates